 And then it goes on to say the problem, the root of the problem is the president's amorality.

-Because this president, more than any modern day president, has adhered to every single promise and fought to keep every single promise he has made.
+This is where this is obviously all political because this president, more than any modern-day president, has adhered to every single promise and fought to keep every single promise he has made.

-And it goes on this tangent about, well, that nobody likes that he says enemy of the people.
+And it goes on this tangent about, well, nobody likes that he says enemy of the people.

 Fine.